msnuparek/BP_snuparek/README.md

 For further details visit original:
 [Repository](https://github.com/Project-MONAI/research-contributions/tree/main/SwinUNETR/BRATS21)

+To run the training navigate to the models/SwinUNETr directory.

 A Swin UNETR network with standard hyper-parameters for brain tumor semantic segmentation (BraTS dataset) is be defined as:

 ``` bash